-- Keep your dressing clean and dry and in place for three days after surgery - You may shower by placing a large garbage bag over your dressing and brace do not submerge your leg under water - You will leave the operating room with a white stocking on your leg, a brown ACE bandage over the stocking, a blue ice pad over the ACE bandage (if you decided to purchase), and a knee brace over that. - On day 3 after surgery, you may remove your dressing.
-Steps to change your dressing: - 1.
-First remove the brace by unclipping the four clips at the ends of each strap.
-Then remove the blue ice pad (if purchased). - 2.
-Next unwrap or cut off the ACE bandage. - 3.
-Next, you will remove the white stocking.
+- Keep your dressing clean and dry and in place for two days after surgery. - Do not submerge your leg under water - You will leave the operating room with a white stocking on your leg, a brown ACE bandage over the stocking, and a blue ice pad over the ACE bandage (if you decided to purchase) - On day 2 after surgery, you may remove your dressing.
+Steps to change your dressing: - o First remove the blue ice pad (if purchased). - o Next unwrap or cut off the ACE bandage. - Next, you will remove the white stocking.
 This can usually be removed like a sock, but it can also be cut off.
-You will not need it any longer after it is removed. - 4.
-After removing the stocking, you will find a wrap of white cotton material.
-This can be slowly pulled apart with your fingers. - 5.
-Beneath the cotton wrap you will find some gauze pads, all of which can be removed and discarded. - 6.
-And beneath the gauze pads, you will see small yellow strips on the incisions these can also be removed and discarded. - 7.
-Beneath the yellow strips you will see white or brown sticky strips called "Steri-Strips."
-These are like bandaids over the incisions, and these should be left in place. - It is normal for there to be some blood staining on the gauze dressings.
+You will not need it any longer after it is removed. - After removing the stocking, you will find a wrap of white cotton material.
+This can be slowly pulled apart with your fingers. - Beneath the cotton wrap you will find some gauze pads, all of which can be removed and discarded. - And beneath the gauze pads, you will see small yellow strips on the incisions these can also be removed and discarded. - Beneath the yellow strips you will see white or brown sticky strips called "Steri-Strips."
+These are like Band-Aids over the incisions, and these should be left in place. - It is normal for there to be some blood staining on the gauze dressings.
 If the wounds are completely dry, you may just place band-aids over them at this point.
 If there is a small amount of drainage still coming from the wounds, place a clean and dry gauze dressing on them daily until the drainage stops.
-If the drainage continues, call Dr. Roth's office to inform him.
+If the drainage continues more than 3 days after surgery, call Dr. Roth's office to inform him.

-• Once the incisions are completely dry for 24 hours, you may shower.
+Once you remove your dressing, you may shower.
 Let the water and soap run over the incisions and pat them dry with a clean towel after the shower.
 Do not scrub the incisions or vigorously dry them.
 Do not submerge the incisions under water (e.g. NO bath tubs, swimming pools, hot tubs, ocean swimming, etc.).